k2view-academy/K2View-Academy/articles/02_fabric_architecture/07_cassandra_basic_commands.md

 # Cassandra Basic Commands

-Fabric uses Cassandra DB as a storage layer.
-You can run CQL commands to check Cassandra tables on [Fabric keyspaces](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).
+Fabric uses the Cassandra DB as a storage layer.
+CQL commands can be run to check Cassandra tables on [Fabric keyspaces](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).

 ### Login Cassandra DB

-Use the following command to connect Cassandra DB from Cassandra server:
+Use the following command to connect the Cassandra DB from the Cassandra server:

 <p><strong>cqlsh -u &lt;username&gt; -p &lt;password&gt; &lt;ip_address&gt;</strong>;</p>

-Note that if you do not populate the ip_address, then the login command connects the local host of the Fabric server.
+Note that if the **ip_address** is not populated, the login command connects to the local host of the Fabric server.

 ### Cassandra Useful Commands

-The table below contains some useful **cqlsh** commands.
+The following table holds useful **cqlsh** commands.

 For more information, see https://docs.datastax.com/en/cql-oss/3.x/cql/cql_reference/cqlCommandsTOC.html.